If there’s one thing budding copywriters should know, it’s this: copywriting is both an art and a science.

 - Relevancy to the copywriting text

 All that said, you’ll have to exercise your copywriting skills to get started.
-If you’ve heard all about freelance writers and want to learn how to become one, master writing copy with an SEO Copywriting Course from Small Revolution.
+If you’ve heard all about freelance writers and want to learn how to become one, master writing copy with an SEO Copywriting course.

 Stop Writing When You Feel Juiced Out